Notes to the Financial Statements

 35. Financial Instruments

-Financial assets of the Group and the Company include cash and cash equivalents, time deposits, investments, accounts receivable, advances and other receivables.
+Financial assets of the Group and the Company include cash and cash equivalents, bank deposits, investments, accounts receivable, advances and other receivables.
 Financial liabilities of the Group and the Company include short-term and long-term debts and payable, accounts payable, accrued expenses and other payables.
 The Group and the Company do not hold nor issue financial instruments for trading purposes.

 (a) Fair Value Measurements